Simon Bloch Jørgensen

-Simon Kristian Bloch Jørgensen (born 1 September 1992) is a Danish professional footballer who plays as a goalkeeper for Waltham Abbey.
+Simon Kristian Bloch Jørgensen (born 1 September 1992) is a Danish former professional footballer who played as a goalkeeper.

 Career

-Born in Flensburg, Germany, Bloch spent his early career with Frem, FC Copenhagen, B.93 and B.1908.
+Born in Flensburg, Germany, Bloch spent his early career with Frem, Copenhagen, B.93 and B.1908.
 He left Frem in November 2016 by mutual consent, after making 53 appearances for them.
 He played one game Waltham Forest in the Essex Senior League during the 2016–17 season.
 He signed for Brønshøj in March 2017, before moving to English club Accrington Stanley in August 2017.
 He made one appearance for the club, in the EFL Cup on 8 August 2017 before joining National League South side Whitehawk, where he made four league appearances.
 After a year at Danish 2nd Division club Greve IF, on 7 February 2019, he signed for National League South side Dulwich Hamlet.

-In August 2020 he signed for Waltham Abbey.
+In August 2020, he signed for Waltham Abbey.

 Personal life

 His grandfather Bloch Kristian Petersen and his great-uncle Kaj Hansen were both footballers.
-With a 2.10 m height, he is considered as the tallest footballer in history.
+With a height of 2.10 metres, he is considered the tallest professional footballer in history.